Ramin Ott

-Ramin Ott (born 18 June 1986) is an American Samoan footballer who plays as a striker for FFAS Senior League club Pago Youth.
-Internationally, he represented the American Samoa national team and is currently their all time top goalscorer with three goals.
+Ramin Ott (born 18 June 1986) is an American Samoan former footballer who played as a striker in the FFAS Senior League.
+Internationally, he represented the American Samoa national team and was their all time top goalscorer between 2015 and 2026.

 Club career

 Konica Machine

 Born in Pago Pago on 18 June 1986, Ramin Ott began his career at Konica Machine in 2003 but he did not make his debut for the club until 2004.
 At Konica Machine, his team finished runner-up in the ASFA Soccer League in 2005 and won the league title in 2007.

 Bay Olympic

 He then joined New Zealand Northern League club Bay Olympic during the 2008–09 season as part of his studies.
 He won the league with Bay Olympic in 2011 and 2012.

+He also played for Bay Olympic in 2014.

 Pago Youth

-He then took a break from his club career before joining Pago Youth in 2015, where he still plays today.
-He was part of the squads that won the FFAS Senior League four times consecutively between 2016 and 2019.
+He then took a break from his club career before joining Pago Youth in 2015.
+Aged 30, Ott retired after he won the FFAS Senior League in 2016.